Inside: Live with fewer “shoulds,” more freedom; less hustle, more curiosity; less jumping through hoops, more putting your feet up to read.

 When you’re stressed out, worn down, or a perfectionist trying to break free, chances are you spend a fair bit of time comparing.
 You might wonder why it is that everyone else seems to move through life with ease or keep it all together.
 But you never see the full story.
 What everyone else is up to isn’t actually your business anyway.
 Your work is to do the messy inner work to identify your own compelling reason for letting go of stuff or hustle and then put blinders on and live in alignment with “your WHY.”

 Create before you consume.
 Gleaning from others can be fun but what’s even more delightful is tuning out the noise that constantly calls you to keep up or measure up.
 Social media, books, DIY shows, friendships that leave you feeling less than – cull, cut, and unsubscribe until you can breathe again.
-And get honest about all the ways you are allowing procrastination (perfectionists’ dirty little secret) hold you back from doing the work or going after the life you want.
+And get honest about all the ways you are allowing procrastination (perfectionists’ dirty little secret) to hold you back from doing the work or going after the life you want.

 3. Practice Self-Compassion.